St Peter's College, Auckland: Music, culture and sport

+Zeitgeist

 In discussing the changes in the school over the years, Monsignor Paul Farmer who was a pupil from 1960 to 1965, chaplain in the 1970s and was the school chaplain in 2021, stated that apart from the changes in popular culture (like the Beatles hair styles in the early 1960s which the Brothers tried unsuccessfully to fight), in 2021, the boys were much easier to manage and were treated with much greater respect.

 Farmer said that when he was a boy and during the 1970s, there was a much greater degree of uniformity.
-“It didn’t matter who you were or where you came from, whether you were intelligent or dumb, one shirt fitted everybody.
+“It didn't matter who you were or where you came from, whether you were intelligent or dumb, one shirt fitted everybody.
 It was very much a macho male culture.
 It was a shouting and noisy culture.”
-He said that all that had changed., “I think there is much more respect for the individual boy, for the differences in character, for the different places in which people learn.
+He said that all that had changed.
+“I think there is much more respect for the individual boy, for the differences in character, for the different places in which people learn.
 And the staff, I think, are much more respectful overall of the students than they were previously.
 I think that is why the students are so much more able to be managed and to be respectful.
 It is a much more respectful place.
 I think it is just the changes that have taken place in society that have brought this about.”

+The college takes seriously the meaning of its special character (which is set out in the integration agreement of the college, and which is consistent for all Sate Integrated Catholic schools).
+From time-to-time, St Peter's students, Christian Brothers and others, including students from sister school St Mary's College, participate in groups to explore the ramifications of the special character of the school.